The Great Game 🎲 Planet Kollarum

 🎲

-Worried about where all of this was heading, Talfar looked down at the glowing orb, and recited three verses from The Book of Fractals:
+Worried about where all of this was heading, Talfar looked down at the glowing orb.
+He brought up to its surface several verses from The Book of Fractals, the ancient book of wisdom written by the early Vicinese sage Algotodo:

 When looking at a fractal orb, leave your self behind.
 See contour and colour, tension and contortion.
 Let these become a unified piece of your understanding, a fractal in the flowing stream of your mind.